 If you don't provide them with all the necessary information, they might make mistakes but not because they are incapable of doing what the company hired them for.

+Building a strong organizational culture is important but sustaining it is even more crucial.
 Here are the 10 effective ways to improve organizational culture:

 1. Build effective communication within your company